Food and Agro-Industrial Wastes

 Moharana Choudhury

-Moharana Choudhury is a researcher and environmentalist from Guwahati, Assam, India.
-He has completed his education as an M Sc, PGDGIS, PGDEM, and PGCGARD from Gurukul Kangri Deemed to be University, Haridwar, Uttrakhand, North Eastern Hill University, Shillong Meghalaya, Tezpur University, Assam, and NIRD Hyderabad, respectively.
-Choudhury has worked on various scientific projects in various Government departments and has more than 10 years of research and working experience in the field of environment.
-He began his career as a research intern at the National Institute of Disaster Management in New Delhi, followed by the North Eastern Space Application Center (Department of Space, Government of India) as a Junior Research Fellow.
-Choudhury has authored or edited books with internationally reputed publication houses and more than 30 articles in national and internationally reputed journals, proceedings, and more than 20 book chapters.
-He has written many articles and scientific reports in popular magazines; He is working now as an editor of various renowned publishing houses.
-Choudhury is working on various environmental conservation activities in Assam and the country.
-He has worked on several initiatives to integrate environmentally sustainable projects for iconic heritage places, wetlands, and ecotourism spots in Assam, India, especially for cleanliness and beating single‐use plastic pollution missions.
-He contributes to various environmental research, management, social media mass awareness, and research studies.
+Moharana Choudhury is an Indian researcher and environmentalist.
+He is currently serving as a research coordinator in the Environmental Research and Management Division of "Voice of Environment" (A Scientific and Environmental Research Organization) in Guwahati, Assam, India.
+Choudhury has worked on various scientific projects across multiple government departments and has more than 14 years of experience in environmental research and services.
+He began his career as a research intern at the National Institute of Disaster Management in New Delhi, followed by a Junior Research Fellow position at the North Eastern Space Application Center (Department of Space, Government of India/ISRO Unit).
+Choudhury has authored or edited more than fifteen (15) books with internationally reputed publishing houses and more than 45 articles in internationally reputed journals, proceedings, and more than 65 book chapters.
+He has written many articles and scientific reports in popular magazines.
+He has been working as an editor and reviewer for various prestigious international publishing houses worldwide, including Elsevier, Royal Society of Chemistry (RSC), Springer, Frontiers, Wiley, CRC Press/Routledge, Apple Academic Press, and Cambridge Scholar Publishing.
+Choudhury is working on various environmental conservation activities in Assam and throughout the country.
+He has worked on several initiatives to integrate environmentally sustainable projects into iconic heritage places, wetlands, and ecotourism spots in Assam, India, especially to promote cleanliness and combat single-use plastic pollution.
+He contributes to various environmental research, management, social media, mass awareness, and research studies.
 He is also well known in India for his efforts to implement environmental education and safeguard the privileges of environmental degree holders in India.
+He has completed his education with an MSc, PGDGIS, PGDEM, and PGCGARD from Gurukul Kangri Deemed to be University, Haridwar, Uttarakhand, North Eastern Hill University (NEHU), Shillong, Meghalaya, Tezpur University, Assam, and the National Institute of Rural Development (NIRDPR), Hyderabad, India, respectively.

 SG